Zoom can deliver good quality audio but it requires some setup.

 Turn Off Original Sound

-Somewhat counterintuitively when it says Turn Off it means that Original Sound is now enabled , which means Zoom will broadcast good quality sound.
+Somewhat counterintuitively when it says Turn Off it means that Original Sound is now enabled , which means Zoom will broadcast good quality sound (which is what you want).

 Selecting your Sound Card